xieyuhua/fsnotify-git/README.md

 Flags:
   -h, --help            help for fsnotifyGit
-  -p, --path string     input the path you want to watch as the flag -c, --pushCycle int   git push once time each %n seconds; the default is 5s (default 5)
+  -p, --path string     input the path you want to watch as the flag; the default is ./ (default ./) -c, --pushCycle int   git push once time each %n seconds; the default is 5s (default 5)
 ```